Directed by: Doug Liman || Produced by: Erwin Stoff, Tom Lassally, Jeffrey Silver, Gregory Jacobs, Jason Hoffs

 While Tom Cruise may have fallen out of favor with the general public due to his weird, cultist advertising and general over-the-top off-screen personality, one thing that hasn’t gone by the wayside over these past years is the man’s ability to bolster the quality of films in which he stars.
 Say what you will about Cruise’s religious zealotry, the guy continues to give quality performances year after year, and his enthusiasm for lending his star persona to non-pre-established blockbuster franchises should be commended.
 The man tries his hardest to entertain us, and for his part, he rarely if ever fails.

 It’s a shame this latest Tom Cruise actioneer was let down by a ho-hum marketing campaign, because its good reviews and word-of-mouth are justified.
-This is an excellent movie and Cruise’s best blockbuster since the shockingly satisfying Mission Impossible reboot three years ago.
+This is an excellent movie and Cruise’s best blockbuster since the shockingly satisfying Mission Impossible reboot (Ghost Protocol ) three years ago.

 Needless to say, the humor in watching a man repeat living a single day and die in countless bizarre ways, ad infinitum, is memorable.
 Director Doug Liman uses montage sequences to highlight repetitiveness and the (lack of) passage of time for our hero.
 These wacky plays on sci-fi action make the film smarter than your average blockbuster, as it uses humor to bolster its message, its characters, and its narrative pace.

-However, a large part of the film’s success hinges on Cruises excellent lead performance.
+However, a large part of EoT’s success hinges on Cruise’s excellent lead performance.
 His character has a clear, substantial, and realistic arc that adds emotional depth to the story.
 His chemistry with the supporting cast is also great, as the film features a bravado onslaught of minor character quirks and one-liners reminiscent of Troopers and Aliens.
-Aliens alumni and frequent James Cameron collaborator Bill Paxton himself shows up in a priceless performance as Cruise’s commanding officer.
+Aliens alum and frequent James Cameron collaborator Bill Paxton himself shows up in a priceless performance as Cruise’s commanding officer.

-Altogether, you could do much worse for Hollywood blockbusters this summer than this latest Cruise vehicle.
-It’s far smarter than you’re average Marvel or DC comic book-film, and it’s every bit as good as the popular Captain America: Winter Soldier (2014), which has been the superhero standout of this year.
-This movie uses its plot device extremely well, Cruise plays another standout lead, and the film is well structured in the hands of veteran director Liman and screenwriter Christopher McQuarrie.
-I wish the designs on the mech suits and aliens were better than they are, and I remain baffled by Blunt’s popularity, but these are minor scuffs in light of the movie’s narrative prowess, effective characterizations, solid character growth, and smart sense of humor.
-Well played, Cruise, well played.
-Now get better marketing for your next movie.
+Altogether, you could do much worse for Hollywood blockbusters this summer than this latest Tom Cruise vehicle.
+It’s far smarter than you’re average comic book-film, and it’s every bit as good as the popular Winter Soldier (2014), which has been the superhero standout of this year.
+This movie uses its central plot device well, Cruise plays another standout lead, and the film is well structured in the hands of veteran director Doug Liman and screenwriter Christopher McQuarrie.
+I wish the designs of the mech suits and the aliens were better than they are, and I remain baffled by Blunt’s popularity, but these are minor scuffs on the movie’s narrative prowess, effective characterizations, solid character growth, and smart sense of humor.

-SUMMARY & RECOMMENDATION: Edge of Tomorrow’s narrative is highly effective, using its time travel “gimmick” at all the right moments and dialing back the repetitiveness when it needs to.
-Liman’s use of montage and cinematic humor makes this film a few dozen IQ points above you average Hollywood actioneer, superhero or otherwise.
-Cruise does it yet again with yet another dependable lead performance.
+SUMMARY & RECOMMENDATION: Edge of Tomorrow’s narrative is highly effective, using its time travel “gimmick” at all the right moments and dialing back the repetitiveness when necessary.
+Liman’s use of montage and visual humor makes this film a few dozen IQ points above your average Hollywood actioneer, superhero or otherwise.
+Cruise does it again with yet another dependable lead performance.
 Most of his supporting cast is there to back him up.

-— However… Emily Blunt is a poor woman’s impression of a Ripley, Vasquez, Sarah Conner, or other Cameron sci-fi heroine.
-Her toughness and screen presence are superficial at best, although it doesn’t help matters much when she’s surrounded by silly-looking mech suits a far cry from Neill Blomkamp’s slick Elysium (2013) design.
-The aliens look plain dumb.
+— However… Emily Blunt is a poor woman’s impression of a Ripley, Vasquez, Sarah Conner, or other Cameron sci-fi heroines.
+Her toughness and screen presence are superficial at best, although it doesn’t help matters when she’s surrounded by silly-looking mech suits a far cry from Neill Blomkamp’s slick Elysium (2013) design.
+The aliens look dumb.